-- Pour batter into the baking sheet and spread.
+- Pour the batter into the prepared baking sheet and spread.
 It'll be thin.

-- While cake is baking, take clean kitchen towel, lay it on kitchen table and sprinkle it with icing sugar, it'll help prevent cake from sticking to towel.
+- While the cake is baking take a clean kitchen towel, lay it on the kitchen table and sprinkle it with icing sugar, it'll help prevent cake from sticking to the towel.

 - Turn the baked and still warm cake onto the icing sugar towel and roll like sushi.
 Rolling it while cake is still warm will keep it from drying out and cracking when it's ready to be filled.
 Keep parchment paper on.

 - While the rolled up cake is cooling, make the filling.
-In a medium bowl, using a mixer whip the cream cheese and icing sugar until light and fluffy.
+In a medium bowl, using a mixer whip the cream cheese and icing sugar together until light and fluffy.

-- Add rest of yogurt, rum and vanilla if using and whisk for a few more minutes until the filling is light and fluffy.
+- Add the Greek yogurt, rum and vanilla if using and whisk for a few more minutes until the filling is light and fluffy.

-- When cake is cooled, unroll it, take parchment paper off, spread filling and re-roll taking kitchen towel off.
+- When the cake is cooled, unroll it, take the parchment paper off, evenly spread the filling and re-roll while removing the kitchen towel.

 - Let the cake cool and set in the fridge for at least 1 hour.